 Orpingtons Bantam Lavender

-Some breeders have been successful in producing a purple-colored Orpington bantam; however, the bantams are merely bred as a hobby and not recognized by any poultry clubs.
+Some breeders have been successful in producing a purple-colored Orpington bantam; however, the bantams are merely bred as a hobby and not recognized by the American Poultry Association or any poultry clubs.

 Are Lavender Orpingtons Dual Purpose?